 If sufficient bone exists, dental implants are the ideal treatment option for patients with missing teeth (see Dental Implants).
 Dental implants stand on their own and don’t require the shaving down of teeth anterior to and posterior to a tooth gap.
 Unlike a bridge, dental implants don’t depend on the health of the teeth in front of them and behind them.
 For patients with bridge work, if any of the teeth that hold bridge get decay in the future, the entire bridge has to be cut off and remade at full cost.
 Dental implants stand alone and restorative work on adjacent teeth doesn’t affect the implant and doesn’t require additional expenses.

 If finances prohibit patients from bridge work and from dental implants, removable partial dentures (see Removable Partial Dentures) or full dentures (see Dentures) are options.
 Partial dentures rest on existing teeth and replace all the teeth missing on either the top or the bottom jaw.
 Full dentures rest on gum tissue and are for patients who are missing all of their teeth.
 Many patients function and smile successfully with removable work, but some patients feel uncomfortable with the movement during speaking and chewing that happens with removable appliances.
 In addition, taste can be altered with a removable appliance and speech can change.
 Diet often has to be adjusted to softer foods as removable appliances support less chewing force than dental implant options or natural teeth.

-If you think you are a candidate for dental bridges or would like to find out more about them and how a dental bridge might work to solve your dental issues, call our office today to set up an appointment to see Dr. Alisa Dill, DDS.
+If you think you are a candidate for dental bridges or would like to find out more about them and how a dental bridge might work to solve your dental issues, call our office today to set up an appointment to see Dr. Mabel Abraham, DDS.
 You can also set “Schedule an Appointment” using the app on the right side of this page.